Join Us in Celebrating the Eagles Who Soared Beyond

 ORGANIZATION LEGACY AWARD

-Presented to an active, registered student organization, which has demonstrated a strong level of leadership, campus involvement, TRUE BLUE spirit, and community engagement throughout the year.
+Presented to an active, registered student organization that has demonstrated a strong level of leadership, campus involvement, TRUE BLUE spirit, and community engagement throughout the year.

 STUDENT ORGANIZATION OF THE YEAR